 By most accounts, Little Swiss Cafe in Carmel serves a very decent breakfast or lunch.
 That’s more than enough; don’t know why their t-shirt makes an attempt at a sexy Swiss waitress.

-An attempt gone horribly wrong, by the way, between the server’s strangely-curved abdomen and near-demonic smile.
+An attempt gone horribly wrong, by the way, between the server’s strangely-curved abdomen and her near-demonic smile.
 It’s a smile that asks, “What if I drained all the blood from your body and replaced it with cheese fondue?”

 “Mmmm… how about the scrambled eggs and chicken-apple sausage? “